 services: 40.9% (2013 est.)

-The population of Africa is estimated at 1.30 billion people as of 2018 accounting for about 16.64% of the world's human population.
+The population of Africa was estimated at 1.50 billion people as of 2024, accounting for about 16.64% of the world's human population.
 Africa's population is the youngest among all the continents; 50% of Africans are 19 years old or younger.
 The median age is 19.4 years.
 41% of the population is urban.
-Algeria is Africa's largest country by area and Nigeria is the largest by population.
+Algeria is Africa's largest country by area, and Nigeria is the largest by population.

-Today, Africa contains 54 sovereign countries, nine territories and two de facto independent states with limited or no recognition.
-Connected with the Indian Ocean, the islands of Africa are the Union of the Comoros, Republic of Madagascar, Republic of Seychelles, and Republic of Mauritius.
-In the Atlantic Ocean we have Republic of Cape Verde, Democratic Republic of São Tomé and Príncipe.
+Today, Africa contains 54 sovereign countries, nine territories, and two de facto independent states with limited or no recognition.
+Connected with the Indian Ocean, the islands of Africa are the Union of the Comoros, the Republic of Madagascar, the Republic of Seychelles, and the Republic of Mauritius.
+In the Atlantic Ocean, we have the Republic of Cape Verde and the Democratic Republic of São Tomé and Príncipe.
 Others are Djibouti, Equatorial Guinea, and Eritrea.

 The vast majority of African states are republics that operate under some form of the presidential system of rule.
-The improved stability and economic reforms have led to a great increase in foreign investment into many African nations, mainly from China, which has spurred quick economic growth in many countries, seemingly ending decades of stagnation and decline.
+Improved stability and economic reforms have led to a great increase in foreign investment in many African nations, mainly from China, which has spurred quick economic growth in many countries, seemingly ending decades of stagnation and decline.

-Several African economies are among the world’s fastest growing as of 2011.
-As of 2013, these are some of the Africa countries growing by more than 5.0% in real Gross Domestic Product (GDP).
-These are South Sudan, Sierra Leone, Liberia, Cote d’Ivoire, Ghana, Rwanda, Mozambique, Eritrea, Tanzania, Ethiopia, Gabon, Burkina Faso, The Gambia, Mauritania, Niger, Congo, Zambia, Angola, Uganda, Togo, Nigeria, Morocco and Kenya.
+Several African economies are among the world’s fastest-growing as of 2011.
+As of 2013, these are some of the African countries growing by more than 5.0% in real Gross Domestic Product (GDP).
+These are South Sudan, Sierra Leone, Liberia, Côte d’Ivoire, Ghana, Rwanda, Mozambique, Eritrea, Tanzania, Ethiopia, Gabon, Burkina Faso, The Gambia, Mauritania, Niger, Congo, Zambia, Angola, Uganda, Togo, Nigeria, Morocco, and Kenya.

 Africa really has the ideal conditions for steady economic growth.
 A skyrocketing population made up of predominantly younger people is the perfect recipe for a booming economy.

-The World Bank’s projections for the sub-Saharan Africa area.
-According to their 2018 projections for the continent: regional GDP growth of 3.2% (compared to 2.4% last year) is expected this year and an even greater increase of 3.5% is forecasted for 2019.
+The World Bank’s projections for sub-Saharan Africa area.
+According to their 2018 projections for the continent: regional GDP growth of 3.2% (compared to 2.4% last year) is expected this year, and an even greater increase of 3.5% is forecasted for 2019.

 That’s why keeping an eye out for the top African countries with the fastest economic growth in 2018 is a total must for every potential investor.
 The abundance of natural resources and a young workforce is what has driven the economic surge on the continent in recent years.